szhou68/OpenJumpMod/README.md

 This repo contains a mod to enable loading Ordnance Survey MasterMap (OSMM) topographic layer GML file via OpenJump API.

-OpenJump provides an mechnism to load gml via user-specified xml templates (http://ojwiki.soldin.de/index.php?title=Working_with_GML).
+OpenJump provides a mechnism to load gml via user-specified xml templates (http://ojwiki.soldin.de/index.php?title=Working_with_GML).

 In a OpenJump GML template, a user can specify collection element, feature element, geometry element and define columns for various feature attributes.
 It seems, however, there are a few restrictions:
 - Columns defined as feature element attributes are not loaded;